Data integration definition

 One common type of data integration is data ingestion, where data from one system is integrated on a timed basis into another system.
 Another type of data integration refers to a specific set of processes for data warehousing called extract, transform, load (ETL).
 ETL consists of three phases:

-- Transforming or converting the data, then reorganising it into a suitable format for loading into a data warehouse.
+Transforming or converting the data, then reorganizing it into a suitable format for loading into a data warehouse.

 Another alternative is extract, load, transform (ELT), designed to push processing down to the data for improved performance.

 Data integration may also include cleansing, sorting, enrichment, and additional processes to make the data ready for use.
 There are a few different ways to integrate data—it all depends on the need, company size, and available resources.
 In addition to ETL and ELT, some other strategy types are: